 - (a) Section 370.177, Transportation Code, authorizes the assessment and collection of an administrative fee to recover the authority's cost of collecting unpaid tolls.
 An administrative fee may not exceed \$100.00 per unpaid toll.
 The authority has determined that such fees may vary depending on how far in the collection process a delinquent account proceeds. - (b) An administrative fee shall be applied at each phase of non-payment in addition to the unpaid toll.
 An additional administrative fee shall be imposed upon the filing of a criminal complaint for non-payment or upon the determination of habitual violator status. - (c) The administrative fee for each billing phase and enforcement level shall be approved by the authority and published on the authority's website. - (d) The board recognizes that the amount of the administrative fee should be subject to periodic change when collection costs and associated matters are considered.
-Therefore, the board delegates the authority to revise the administrative fee, or any aspect thereof, to the executive director, in consultation with the director of operations, and the executive director may revise an administrative fee by written amendment.
-The executive director shall give notice to the board of any such revision at the next regularly scheduled board meeting after the revision is put into effect.
+Therefore, the board delegates the authority to revise the administrative fee, or any aspect thereof, to the executive director, in consultation with the director of operations, and the executive director may revise an administrative lment.
+The executive of scheduled board meet